SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

 Now if only we can also _try_ to deliver universal health care to all of humanity, before we breed a more serious variant that starts wiping us out.

 Oh, and let's not start a nuclear war, ok?
-(Just in case Putin reads this.)
+(Just in case Putin reads this.
+Worth a shot, at least.)

 ---